 8. We need to focus on the practical and the pragmatic – we need to move from evangelism to planning and proof, with continual experimentation and real world case studies showing what works, what doesn’t, what next?

-9. Don’t worry about what we call it – Social Business is probably the best term available to describe these concepts, but it means different things to different people.
+9. Don’t worry about what we call it – we are talking Digital Transformation, Social Business, Social Collaboration, Digital Workplace, Digital Disruption but many of these terms are over hyped or mean different things to different people.
 Let’s focus on culture change and business outcomes with real returns – better terminology will evolve naturally.

 10. It’s the people, stupid! – culture is the key to success.
 Open, connected, innovative businesses are more attractive to Gen X, Millenials and the real talent that can future proof your business.
 It’s all about getting and keeping the best people.
 It’s easy to copy technology, but much more difficult to replicate a new culture, and that gives you a competitive advantage.

-11. Learn from what has worked so far – businesses need to learn from the experience of bloggers, social media practitioners and the way the web has developed over the last 10 years – the key values are authenticity, openness, sharing, and transparency.
+11. Learn from what has worked so far – businesses need to learn from the experience of bloggers, social media practitioners, digital pioneers and the way the web has developed over the last 10 years – the key values are authenticity, openness, sharing, and transparency.

 12. Those who forget the past are doomed to repeat it – our approach should avoid the mistakes of the past and incorporate existing business ideas where appropriate – the theory of constraints, TQM, Six Sigma, continuous improvement, lean, Kanban and agile.

-13. Our approach should be in “perpetual beta” – change is a constant and we need to recognise that in what we do.
+13. Our approach should be in “perpetual beta” – change is a constant, continuous reinvention is the new normal and we need to recognise that in what we do.